 - 4 tablespoons unsalted butter or non dairy butter, cut up into small pieces

-- 1 cup Tillamook Sharp Cheddar Cheese, coarsely grated and lightly packed to measure
+- 1 cup Tillamook Sharp Cheddar Cheese, coarsely grated and lightly packed to measure or other sharp cheese

 - 3 tablespoons of grated parmesan or pecorino cheese, finely grated

 - 3 tablespoons of whole milk or non dairy milk

 - 4 tablespoons of heavy cream or non dairy creamer

 - 1 ½ tablespoons of chives, thinly sliced

 - 1 ½ tablespoons of unsalted butter or non dairy butter, melted